fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 #### Exercise 10.3: the reviewed repositories list

 In this exercise, we will implement the first version of the reviewed repositories list.
-The list should contain the repository's full name, description, language, number of forks, number of stars, rating average and number of reviews.
+The list should contain the repository's full name, description, language, number of stars, number of forks, number of reviews, and rating average.
 Luckily React Native provides a handy component for displaying a list of data, which is the [FlatList](https://reactnative.dev/docs/flatlist) component.

 Implement components <em>RepositoryList</em> and <em>RepositoryItem</em> in the <i>components</i> directory's files <i>RepositoryList.jsx</i> and <i>RepositoryItem.jsx</i>.
 The <em>RepositoryList</em> component should render the <em>FlatList</em> component and <em>RepositoryItem</em> a single item on the list (hint: use the <em>FlatList</em> component's [renderItem](https://reactnative.dev/docs/flatlist#required-renderitem) prop).
 Use this as the basis for the <i>RepositoryList.jsx</i> file: